In this drug factsheet:DIN (Drug Identification Number)

 When used to treat Paget's disease of the bone for men and women, the recommended dose is 40 mg once a day for 6 months.

-After swallowing, do not lie down for at least 30 minutes and until you have eaten your first food of the day.
+After swallowing, do not lie down until at least 30 minutes have passed and you have eaten your first food of the day.
 Swallow the tablets whole.
 Do not chew or suck on the tablets.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.